 All patriotic hands on deck!
-While much of the world is still working on getting back to "normal," one thing remains the same: Fireworks are still the best way to celebrate the Fourth of July.
+As much of the world has returned to some state of "normal," one thing remains the same: Fireworks are still the best way to celebrate the Fourth of July.

 From downtown's big display to sparks outside city limits, here are the best places to party in the U.S.A., then kick back and enjoy the show.

 39th Annual Pops on the River, Little Rock

 Firework shows don't get much better than on the Arkansas River every July 4, and this display at the First Security Amphitheater is downright iconic.
 Over the years, Pops on the River has become a must-attend for those looking to celebrate the holiday with a side of food trucks, family activities, vendors and entertainment.
 The free fireworks show is accompanied by music from the Arkansas Symphony Orchestra.
 The fun begins at 5 p.m. with fireworks starting at 9:30 p.m.
 Click here for more info.

 FYI: Parking can be a little tricky with big events, so check out this map of lots and garages around downtown Little Rock to get a game plan before you set out.

 Dickey-Stephens Park Fireworks Watch Party, North Little Rock

 Dickey-Stephens is getting an extra dose of patriotism this year.
 There's no Tavs game on the schedule, but the park will be open to the public (free admission!) for those wanting a unique view of the Pops show across the river.
 Plus, guests can get in on ballpark concessions, on-field entertainment, train rides for the kiddos and access to Otey's Splash Pad.
 Click here for more info.

 Bonus: The Travs may be out of town on Tuesday, but they'll be getting into the fireworks fun early with their own displays at home games on Friday, Sunday and Monday.
 More on that here.